-The following resources have been selected by our e-Campus coordinator, speech therapist Fialta Salembier, based on three criteria: evidence-based, non commercial and useful for teachers.
+The following resources were first drawn up by our e-Campus coordinator, speech therapist Fialta Salembier, based on three criteria: evidence-based, non commercial and useful for teachers.
 We are open to remarks about the resources and to suggestions of resources to add (send to amy(at)dyslexia-international.org).

 - Contains worksheets to print

 - Contains ideas and explanations of activities to do in class.